NickSpaghetti/Github-SSH-To-URI-Chrome-Extension/README.md

 # Github-SSH-To-URI-Chrome-Extension

-### Using the extension
+## Using the extension
-# on page load
+### on page load
 When the page loads the extension will try and parse the sources of your modules in your terraform file from an ssh to a clickable uri.
 The extension supports parsing `.tf` and `.hcl` file types.
+You must grant the extensions permission to have access to [github](https://github.com).
+See the [Devloping Locally Section](#developing-locally)
-# viewing all sources
+### viewing all sources
 Navigate to a GitHub page where there is Terraform code and click on the extension.
 If no modules are found then `No Moduels found` will be displayed on the pop-up.
 If a modules is found then a table displaying the module name and source type will be shown.
 The module name is a hyperlink to the github page of that module.
 # How to contribute
 I would love for you to contribute to the source code and make the extension even better.

+## Contributing

 ### Submitting a Pull Request
 Before you submit your pull request consider the following guidelines: